populse/mia_processes/docs/html/_sources/documentation/bricks/stats/spm/Level1Design.rst.txt

 **Inputs parameters:**

+- *out_dir_name*
+    Out directory name (a string, default is "stats").
+    This directory will be created in a the folder "project/data/derived_data/subjectName_data".

+    :

+      ex. "stats"

 - *timing_units <=> timing.units* [#label]_
     Units for specification of events or blocks onsets.
 One of 'scans' or 'secs'.